KxSystems/embedPy/README.md

 Whilst Python dictionaries can be retrieved and converted to q dictionaries as with other Python objects, two functions are provided to retrieve the keys and values of a Python dictionary as a `foreign` object without performing the conversion to a q dictionary.

-- `.p.key` will return the keys of a python dictionary as a python object.
+- `.p.key` will return the keys of a Python dictionary as a Python object.
 Use `.p.py2q` to convert this to q data.
 - `.p.value` will return the values of a Python dictionary as a Python object, use `.p.py2q` to convert this to q data.

 ```q